 History of the Enneagram

-We don’t know the exact origin of the Enneagram.
+We don’t know the exact origin of the Enneagram, but we do know it has an eclectic history.
 Some assume ancient roots in Babylon around 4,500 years ago while others place the origin in classical Greek philosophy around 2,500 years ago.
 The model has been attributed to the Jewish Kabbalah, Christian mysticism and Sufism, a mystical form of Islam.
 Dante apparently had very good knowledge of the Enneagram since the characters in The Divine Comedy correspond largely to the Enneagram types.

 What we do know, is that the modern Enneagram system is the work of contemporary authors.
 Georg Ivanovich Gurdjieff, a mystic and spiritual teacher, introduced the model as a spiritual symbol in the 1930s, and it arrived on American shores in the 1960s.
 Most researchers today tend to focus on the psychological rather than the religious side of the Enneagram, drawing comparisons with other personality models like the Myers-Briggs system.